lihaoliu-cambridge/psi-net/README.md

 ## Question

-Please open an issue or email lhliu1994@gmail.com for any question.
+Please open an issue or email lhliu1994@gmail.com for any questions.